trust-ethos/ethos-discord/README.md

 # Ethos Discord Bot

-A Discord bot that fetches and displays Ethos profile information for Twitter users, built with Deno and Harmony.
+A Discord bot that fetches and displays Ethos profile information for Twitter and Discord users, built with Deno.

 ## Prerequisites